creativewild/phpbbcodeparser/README.md

 ```
 The `$safeHtml` variable contains now the user's text in safe html encoded
 state.

 3. You can `echo` it directly into your web pages.

 !
-Warning, for the moment, the engine does not guarantee that the valid bbcode
+WARNING : For the moment, the engine does not guarantee that the valid bbcode
 tree will input a valid html tree.
 Nested anchors and/or image tags are possible
 in bbcode and still invalid in Html.
 However, list and table data structures are well build by the parser, and will